aldingsgit/aldingsgit.github.io/index.md

 ### Thanks Bayes

 Bayes Rule will tell us the probability of an event based on an estimate of the prior distribution.

-The prior distribution can be understood as a proxy measurement of previous knowledge or information associated with the event.
+The resulting probability is known as the posterior distribution with its initial input, the prior distribution, functioning as a proxy measurement of previous knowledge or information associated with the event.

-More formally, the prior distribution is the probability of an observed dataset given a population parameter theta.
+More formally, the prior distribution is the probability of a population parameter theta (Θ) given an observed dataset.

+A parameter is a summary metric for a population, which we can informally be defined as the entire set of observations within the group of interest we're measuring; this is distinct from the terms sample and statistic which are the corresponding analogs for some portion of the populations less than the whole.

+With that understanding, the prior distribution is therefore the density function of seeing the observed dataset conditioned on Θ summary metric being exactly true, or the likelihood, which in math notation is  P(Data | Θ).

+We multiply the likelihood by the prior probability of observing theta (Θ) and divide by a normalizing constant known as P(Data) to adjust the density function to sum to one, which by definition must be the sum or integral of any probability density function.

+In a sometimes problematic calculation, we perform

-This is an exact reversal of the logical ordering that we are trying to estimate, the posterior distribution: the probability of a population parameter given the data set.
+If we think carefully about this, this is the exact reversal of logical induction that we are trying to estimate; we'd like to know the probability of observing our desired parameter theta given that we are observing the observed dataset (which we are): P(Θ | Data)

+in other words, we see he posterior distribution: the probability of a population parameter given the data set.

 This idea was immortalized either elegantly or tersely (depending on whether you’re a math major):